-• On the fifth day of each month, the CFO will deliver to the Board a current budget report.

-- On the fifth day of each quarter of the fiscal year, the CFO will deliver to the Board a review of spending and projection for the remainder of the fiscal year. - At the end of the fiscal year, the NMB books will be closed and then newly opened for the next fiscal year.
+- On a bi-weekly basis, the CFO will deliver to the Board a current budget and audit status report. - At the beginning of each quarter of the fiscal year, the CFO will deliver to the Board a review of current spending by object class code, as well as projections for the remainder of the fiscal year. - At the end of the fiscal year, the NMB books will be closed and then newly opened for the next fiscal year.
 This will be completed within three weeks of the last day of the fiscal year.